Dubuque, Iowa: Print

-Dubuque's daily newspaper, the Telegraph Herald, had a daily circulation of nearly 31,000 as of January 27, 2007.
+The Telegraph Herald, a local newspaper, had a daily circulation of nearly 31,000 as of January 27, 2007.
 Other papers and journals operating in the city include Tri-State Business Times (monthly business paper), 365ink Magazine (biweekly alt/cultural magazine), Julien's Journal (monthly lifestyle magazine), the Dubuque Advertiser (advertisement paper), and the "Tri-States Sports Look" (local sports publication).